Non-affiliates on campus, part 2: residence hall security

 Security fencing for Southside Units

-Early stage of security fencing construction at Unit 2
+Construction of security fencing at Unit 2 (photo taken May ‘25)

 The basics: locked doors